Jameson Williams: Alabama

 Williams was named a starter for the Crimson Tide going into his first season with the team.
 He made an instant impact with four receptions for 126 receiving yards and one touchdown in a 44–13 victory over Miami in the Chick-fil-A Kickoff Game.
-He was named the Southeastern Conference (SEC) Special Teams Player of the Week for Week 4 after returning three kickoffs for 177 yards and two touchdowns and also caught an 81-yard touchdown pass in a 63–14 win over Southern Miss.
+He was named the Southeastern Conference (SEC) Special Teams Player of the Week for week 4 after returning three kickoffs for 177 yards and two touchdowns and also caught an 81-yard touchdown pass in a 63–14 win over Southern Miss.
 He had ten receptions for 146 receiving yards and two touchdowns in the 41–38 loss to Texas A&M on October 9.
 On November 6, he had ten receptions for 160 receiving yards and one touchdown in a 20–14 victory over LSU.
 One week later, he had six receptions for 158 yards and three touchdowns in a 59–3 victory over New Mexico State.
 In the following game, against Arkansas, he had eight receptions for 190 receiving yards and three touchdowns in the 42–35 victory.
 In the SEC Championship, a 41–24 victory over Georgia, he had seven receptions for 184 receiving yards and two touchdowns.
-Williams was named first-team All-SEC and All-American as well as the conference's co-Special Teams Player of the Year.
+Williams was named first-team All-SEC and All-American as well as second-team All-SEC as a return specialist and the conference's co-Special Teams Player of the Year.
 Williams suffered a torn ACL in the 2022 College Football Playoff National Championship rematch with Georgia.
 He finished the 2021 season with 79 receptions for 1,572 yards and 15 touchdowns.
 He led the SEC in receiving yards, yards per reception, and receiving touchdowns.
-He declared for the 2022 NFL Draft following the championship game and began to rehab from the injury.
+He declared for the 2022 NFL draft following the championship game and began to rehab from the injury.
+Jameson would finish up his Alabama career with a 2021 Sec Championship, and a 2021 Cotton Bowl win.